Undergraduate Degrees Offered

 The Department of Nutritional Sciences offers the Bachelor of Science degree with emphases in Community Nutrition, Dietetics, and Pre-medicine/Pre-dentistry.

 The curricula allow students to complete the general education and basic science courses in the first two years.
-During the last two years, students, along with their advisers, select courses, which prepare them to become dietitians or nutritionist.
-Many students use this foundation at the Bachelor's level to prepare for further graduate / professional study in nutrition, medicine or dentistry.
+During the last two years, students, along with their advisers, select courses which prepare them for the three emphases.
+Many students use this foundation at the baccalaureate level to prepare for further graduate or professional study in nutrition, medicine or dentistry.

 The Department also offers a three-semester verification program for individuals to complete the practicum requirement for dietetics registration.
 More than three semesters may be needed to complete the verification program if the student needs to take additional courses.